TracesOfWar needs your help! Every euro, pound or dollar you contribute greatly supports the continuation of this website. Go to stiwot.nl and donate!

 Royal Naval Air Station Yeovilton

-Air stations were named after the nearest town or village but were also given a 'His/Her Majesties Ship' name as a 'Stone Frigate', Yeoviltons being HMS Heron.
+Air stations were named after the nearest town or village but were also given a 'His/Her Majesties Ship' name as a 'Stone Frigate', normally a bird, Yeoviltons being HMS Heron.

 Aircraft from Yeovilton have served in every British armed conflict since WWII and many NATO and International Coalition actions as well as Peacekeeping and Disaster relief operations throughout the world.